Different Sauna Types: How to Choose the Right One for You

-Traditional Finnish Sauna vs. Dry Cedar Sauna vs. Infrared Sauna
+Traditional Finnish Sauna vs. Dry Sauna vs. Infrared Sauna

-In this blog post, we’re going to break down the differences between a traditional Finnish Sauna, infrared sauna, and a dry cedar sauna and explain how each one works.
+In this blog post, we’re going to break down the differences between a traditional Finnish Sauna, infrared sauna, and a traditional cedar sauna and explain how each one works.

 If you’ve been to Sauna House before, then you may have noticed that we have three different types of saunas.
 We know what you might be thinking: why in the world do you need three types of saunas?
 Isn’t one enough?!